Adin: Records of Adin's in England

 The International Genealogical Index charts migration of the Adin family name throughout England from Great Wigborough, Essex, in 1567, to the midlands in the late 17th century, in particular Staffordshire and Derbyshire, followed by migration to Liverpool and Manchester in the 1840s during the Industrial Revolution and on to the United States.
 Some branches remained in Derbyshire until they emigrated to Foxton, New Zealand, in 1863, arriving on a ship called the Helvellyn.

 Cultural assimilation within the United States

 During the 19th and 20th centuries many immigrants poured into the United States from various European countries and the dominant culture found their names to be difficult to pronounce and/or even spell.
 Adin, as a family name was chosen by a very small number of Eastern European immigrants during the cultural assimilation to the United States for socio-political reasons and acceptance by the dominant culture.
 Entire families legally modified their family name from "Adinski" and "Adinus" to Adin; some decades after their arrival into the United States.

 Emigration to Israel

 Since 1948 many immigrants have also changed their names back to Hebrew names; some have chosen Adin, in order to erase remnants of "galuti" (exiled) life still surviving in family names from other languages.

 Other uses

-Adin (first name) is also used as a first name in Spanish-speaking and Bosnian cultures.
+Adin is also used as a first name in Spanish-speaking and Bosnian cultures.